Events at Rockefeller and Bond Chapels

 Rockefeller and Bond Chapels are not available for rental by organizations or individuals outside the University of Chicago, including other colleges and universities.
 Third-party (external) organizations must be in active residencies on campus and/or presented by a faculty or staff member, department, or center to appear.

 We regret that we are unable to accommodate unaffiliated weddings or family-organized memorials or funerals (memorials are coordinated by University departments).

 Rockefeller Chapel maintains major existing civic partnerships where artistic or ceremonial events are presented in collaboration with the University.
-These partnerships currently include the Chicago Architecture Center, the Hyde Park Jazz Festival, the Chicago Department of Cultural Affairs, the Hyde Park-Kenwood Interfaith Council, the Chicago Police Department, and Empty Bottle Presents.
+These partnerships currently include the Chicago Architecture Center, Chicago Humanities Festival, the Hyde Park Jazz Festival, the Chicago Department of Cultural Affairs, the Hyde Park-Kenwood Interfaith Council, the Chicago Police Department, and Empty Bottle Presents.
 These partnerships are reviewed periodically in conjunction with Civic Engagement.

-National music organizations to which Rockefeller Chapel is affiliated (the American Choral Directors Association, the American Guild of Organists, the Guild of Carillonneurs in North America) and local professional arts organizations may approach James Kallembach (for choral arts events), Thomas Weisflog (for organ), or Joey Brink (for carillon).
+National musical organizations with which Rockefeller Chapel is affiliated (the American Choral Directors Association, the American Guild of Organists, the Guild of Carillonneurs in North America) and local professional arts organizations may approach James Kallembach (for choral or vocal events), Thomas Weisflog (for organ), or Joey Brink (for carillon).
 Generally, opportunities for outside groups are via inclusion on existing Chapel-produced recital series, or collaborations with other University departments.

 National and international professional ensembles and performers are presented on campus by the University of Chicago Presents.
 See also the University of Chicago Folk Festival and the Major Activities Board.